 The registration process really is very easy!
 If you’re responding to a job advertisement on Seek or Indeed, simply click on the ‘Apply Now’ button and the system will walk you through the process.
 Our current job openings are also listed on the I Need Work page.

-Following your invitation for an interview with us, we’ll ask you to fill in some simple and straight forward forms such as an Application Form, Privacy & Confidentiality Forms, Bank, Super & Tax details and a few other bits and pieces.
+Following your invitation for an interview with us, we’ll ask you to fill in some simple and straight forward forms such as an Registration Form, Bank, Superannuation & Tax details and a few other bits and pieces.
 You’ll then be interviewed by one of our experienced and very friendly recruitment consultants.
 The whole process takes between 30 – 60 minutes.

 Please bring to your interview:

 - Current APHRA registration (or certificate to demonstrate proof of current registration).
 This is only applicable to RNs & ENs.
 Please bring a copy for us to keep.

 - Any certificates of qualifications (such as Cert III, Cert IV or any Postgraduate qualifications).
 Please bring a copy for us to keep.